Arya-H03/IronHammer/README.md

 ## Editor

 The editor is built entirely in **Dear ImGui** and laid out as five docked panels computed from window dimensions at startup.
+As of right now there is a compatibility issue with ImGui dock branch and SFML windows so I haven't been able to make the panels resizable.
+This an issue which will be addressed in future.

-All panels share a single `EditorContext&` reference — no globals, no singletons for editor state.
+All panels share a single `EditorContext&` reference, no globals, no singletons for editor state.
 Every panel declares exactly what it needs through the one parameter it receives.

 ```
 ┌──────────────────────────────────────────────────────┐